semiapies/INCIF/README.md

 		}
 	};

-Alternately, if you're using the TEST version, you can be lazy and just put in his name and a few quotes, like this:
+Alternately, you can be lazy and just put in his name and a few quotes, like this:

 	var Filters = {
 		"ignore":{